Skip to content

 Back to Lothian

-Even though I’m staying in Glasgow, this Sunday I headed east again, actually past Edinburgh, to Dirleton Castle in East Lothian…
+Even though I’m staying in Glasgow, this Sunday I headed east again, even past Edinburgh, to Dirleton Castle in East Lothian…

-I didn’t take the ScotRail train back to Edinburgh, and then a 90 minute bus to visit the castle, though.
-I got up at 7.30 and travelled all that way to run with the Edinburgh H3, for the very first time!
-It was a lovely run, very sunny, and we were so close to getting on the sandy beaches again!
-And it seems almost inevitable when running in Scotland: we passed yet another golf course.
+I didn’t take the ScotRail train back to Edinburgh, and then a 90 minute bus, to visit Dirleton Castle, though.
+I got up at 7.30 and travelled all that way, just to run with the Edinburgh H3, for the very first time!
+It was a lovely run though: very sunny, great sights, and we came very close to getting on some sandy beaches again!
+And it seems almost inevitable when running in Scotland: we passed yet another golf course…

 I didn’t stick around for lunch at The Castle Inn, since it would already take me long enough to get back to Glasgow.